adamwulf/DrawUI/README.md

 The following describes how touch input is processed by the DrawUI and rendered on screen.

 ### Step 1: User Input
-`MMTouchStreamGestureRecognizer` touch methods listen for all of the user's finger or stylus touches.
-These `touches*:withEvent:` methods might be called faster than we can render any previous touches, so all touch information is cached into a `MMTouchStream`.
-This stream is essentially an array of all input events from the user that will eventually be converted into inked lines.
-Event `touchesEstimatedPropertiesUpdated:` adds new touch events into this  stream.
+`MMTouchStreamGestureRecognizer` listens for all of the user's finger or stylus touches.
+These `touches*:withEvent:` methods might be called faster than we can render any previous touches, so all touch information is cached into a `MMDrawModel`'s `MMTouchStream`.
+This stream is an array of all input events from the user that will eventually be converted into inked lines.
+The gesture's internal method
+ `touchesEstimatedPropertiesUpdated:` adds new touch events into this stream.
 Every event in this stream is a `MMTouchStreamEvent` object.

 ### Step 2: Ink Model
 The `MMDrawModel` processes the `MMTouchStreamEvent` and converts it into a more structured model repesenting the ink.
 This is done in `processTouchStreamWithTool:` where all unprocessed events from the stream are converted to inked strokes using the input tool.
+Each event is processed once, and subsequent calls to `processTouchStreamWithTool:` will process all new events since the last processing.

-To process the data, the `MMDrawModel` will either begin a new stroke for a `UITouchPhaseBegan` event, or will update an existing stroke with the data.
+The `MMDrawModel` will either begin a new stroke for a `UITouchPhaseBegan` event, or will update an existing stroke with the event's data.
 Each stroke's data is stored in separate `MMDrawnStroke` objects.
 Each stroke is composed of many `MMAbstractBezierPathElement` objects.
 Generally, each new element corresponds to an updated touch position, though that's not strictly necessary.

 The model calculates an incrementing version number for each event that is processed.
 Whenever a stroke is updated from an event, that stroke's